 To make the dough:

-In a stand mixer with the dough hook attachment, mix together the flour and salt.
+- Meanwhile, in a stand mixer with the dough hook attachment, mix together 4 cups of flour and salt.

-In small bowl whisk together eggs, anise and lemon zest, set aside.
+- In a small bowl whisk together the melted cooled butter, 4 eggs, vanilla, anise and lemon zest, set aside.

-Increase your mixer to medium low and keep mixing the dough until a ball starts to form and the dough pulls away from the sides of the bowl.
-You may need to gradually add more flour until it comes together.
-It should be slightly sticky.
+- Increase your mixer to medium speed and keep mixing the dough until a ball starts to form and the dough pulls away from the sides of the bowl.
 This should take about 5 minutes.
+If the dough appears to be too sticky, you may need to gradually add an additional cup of flour until the dough comes together.
+The dough should be soft and slightly tacky.

-Remove dough and place onto a floured surface.
-Knead 4-5 times until smooth.
-Place in an oiled bowl and cover loosely with plastic wrap.
-Keep in a warm place to rise until doubled in sized, about 1 hour (see recipe notes).
+- Remove dough from bowl and place onto a floured surface.
+Knead 4-5 times just until smooth.
+Place in an oiled bowl and cover loosely with plastic wrap or a clean kitchen towel.
+Keep in a warm place to rise until doubled in sized, about 1 hour. (see recipe notes for making dough ahead*)

-Now is a perfect time to dye your eggs if you haven’t done so already!
+- Now is a perfect time to dye your Easter eggs if you haven’t done so already!

 To shape the bread:

-Working with 3 pieces at a time: roll each piece into a rope about 9” long.
+- Working with 3 pieces at a time: roll each piece into a rope about 9” long.
 Pinch one end together and braid or twist.
-Pinch the other end and join the two ends together to create the wreath shape.
-The hole in the middle should snugly fit 1 egg. (about 2” wide).
+Join the two ends together and pinch to seal to create the wreath shape.
+Place a dyed egg in the middle of the loaf (it should fit snug).

-Line 2 baking sheets with parchment paper and place 3 loaves per sheet.
+- Line 2 baking sheets with parchment paper (or lightly grease) and place 3 loaves per sheet.
 Loosely cover with plastic wrap and place in warm place again to rise, about 1 hour.

-Preheat oven to 350 degrees.
-Once loaves have risen, brush gently with egg wash and bake for 20-25 minutes until loaves are golden.
+- Preheat oven to 350 degrees.
+Whisk 1 egg in a small bowl.
+Brush each loaf with egg wash and bake for 20-25 minutes until loaves are golden.
 Remove and place on cooling rack until completely cooled.

 For the Glaze

-Mix together sugar, milk and vanilla.
-The glaze should be slightly thick; add more powdered sugar or milk to adjust the consistency as needed.
+- Mix together sugar, milk and vanilla.
+The glaze should be like a thick paste; add more powdered sugar or milk to adjust the consistency as needed.